Welcome to VENT Experts!

 Volatile organic compounds from furniture and paint, moisture from cooking and showering, and allergens like dust mites accumulate.
 An open window cannot reliably remove these contaminants from every part of the house.

-In humid coastal areas, it can introduce more moisture than it removes, adding to internal dampness problems.
-A truly ventilated home requires a controlled system.
-A system moves stale, polluted air out and brings fresh, filtered air in.
-This process should be consistent and should not depend on weather or compromise your security.
+The Solution: A truly ventilated home requires a controlled system that moves stale, polluted air out and brings fresh, filtered air in consistently, without depending on weather or compromising security.

 Myth 2: Whirlybirds are a complete fix for a hot roof.